alxhslm/alxhslm.github.io/content/projects/hand-writing-generation/index.md

 katex = true
 +++

 This was a more advanced project to gain more practical experience with deep learning with unstructured data.
 With all of the recent hype around generative AI, also thought it would be interesting to use some form of generative model.
+The source code is available on GitHub.

+{{< github repo="alxhslm/hand-writing-generation" >}}

 ## Objective
 The aim of this project is to: